TheIoTLearningInitiative/InternetOfThingsSensors/I2CDevLibraries.md

 i2c_smbus_write_byte_data(int file, __u8 command, __u8 value);
 ```

-and to read a register we can use:
+And to read a register we can use:

 ```c
 i2c_smbus_read_word_data(int file, __u8 register, __u8 value);
 ```

-lets create two methods so we can handle any errors and return the error code in case something goes wrong.
+Lets create two methods so we can handle any errors and return the error code in case something goes wrong.

 ```c
 __s32 writeByteRegister(int file, __u8 register_, __u8 value)